mikeric/rivets/docs/docs/guide/_sections/components.md

-Components let you define reusable views that can be injected into any of your templates.
-For some perspective on where components fit into your templates; binders define custom attributes, while components define custom elements.
+Components let you define reusable views that can be used within any of your templates.
+For some perspective on where components fit into your templates in relation to binders; binders define custom attributes, while components define custom elements.

-The components API is quite simple, but provides alot of flexibility.
-A component object must define a `template` function, which returns an HTML string or the template element itself, and it must define an `initialize` function, which returns the scope object to bind with (this will likely be a controller / viewmodel / presenter).
+A component object must define a `template` function, which returns a the template for the component (can be an HTML string or an actual element).
+As well it must define an `initialize` function, which returns the scope object to bind the view with (this will likely be a controller / viewmodel / presenter).

 ```javascript
 rivets.components['todo-item'] = {